MicrosoftDocs/learn/learn-pr/wwl-data-ai/define-microsoft-ai-strategy-retail/includes/2-explore-ai-goals-challenges-retail.md

 ## Goals

-When retail organizations implement AI solutions, they usually pursue these business goals:
+When retail organizations implement AI solutions, they usually pursue these business goals.

 * **Boost business and financial KPIs:** At the end of the day, any AI initiative must result in tangible benefits, such as cost savings or a positive ROI.
 You should be able to measure AI success.
-* **Lower headcount:** Retail teams tend to be large because of the many challenges of customer service.
-AI solutions can help provide similarly satisfactory customer experiences with less human capital expenses.
 * **Improve customer experience:** AI offers many options to take care of customers in new or more efficient ways.
 * **Streamline processes:** Optimization use cases are a typical scenario for AI.
 Many retail processes can be simplified and made more efficient with AI solutions.
 * **Increase speed and scale:** Sales results greatly depend on how large your audience is and how fast you can reach it.
 AI can allow you to reduce your time to market and the size of your audience.